codemickeycode/codemickeycode/README.md

 - 👯 I’m looking to collaborate on Python Community projects
 - 🤔 I’m looking for help with [PythonPH](https://python.ph) events - looking for guest speakers and sponsors
 - 💬 Ask me about:
-    - building/growing your Python team
+    - building/growing your Python team through training and coaching
     - the Python Community
     - Software Engineering
     - Coffee ☕